MervanMunis/LibraryAPI-Basic/README.md

 Swagger is an open-source tool for documenting APIs.
 It provides a user-friendly interface to explore and test API endpoints.
 The LibraryAPI project includes Swagger for API documentation and testing.

 ### Note:
-   * You can find the non-dockerized project from [LibraryAPI-Dockerized](https://github.com/MervanMunis/LibraryAPI-Dockerized.git)
+   * You can find the dockerized project from [LibraryAPI-Dockerized](https://github.com/MervanMunis/LibraryAPI-Dockerized.git)

 ## Project Structure
 The project is organized into several folders and files to maintain a clean and manageable structure.
 Here is an overview of the project structure: